automl/DeepCAVE/docs/plugins/overview.rst

 Overview
 ========

-The plugin overview allows you to see the most important information about your selected runs.
+This plugin allows you to see the most important information about your selected runs.
 It can serve as sanity check and let's you know about the meta data, objectives, and statistics of your selected run.